 As guided by the santoor maestro Rahul Sharma, Deepal is studying the santoor padhiti (style) of the legendary padma-vibhushan santoor maestro, Pandit Shivkumar Sharma with his senior disciple, Dr. Dhananjay Daithankar.
 She also took training from Shri Dilip Kale.

 Her raga renderings on the santoor have a consistent clarity of tone & vigor.
-The style of music compositions have been passed on from her guruji through Maihar gharana.
+These styles of music compositions have been passed on from her guruji through Maihar gharana.
 Her solid foundation in Hindustani classical music also brings soulful emotions on the santoor with traditional(raagdari) patterns and compositions.

-Deepal has been honored by State level awards and has been felicitated from several renowned cultural organizations in India and New Jersey.
-She has attained the New Jersey Folk Art Apprenticeship Award and has also performed on National Television in India with her Guruji Shree Dinesh Kumar Sampat.
+Deepal has been honored by State level awards and has been felicitated from several renowned cultural organizations in India and USA.
+She has attained the New Jersey Folk Art Apprenticeship Award under the guidance of Smt.
+Mitali Bhawmik and has also performed on National Television in India with her Guruji Shri Dinesh Kumar Sampat.
 She recently directed an instrumental ensemble with close to 30 instrumentalists, both western and Indian, to create a fusion of an Indian composition.

 Deepal has performed successfully at various cultural organizations in India & USA.
 Some of which are Marathi Vishwa (USA), Princeton University (USA), Raag Rang (USA), Chhandayan (USA), Ragas Live Festival (NYC Radio), Phoenix Gharana (USA), Brooklyn Raga Massive (USA), Chinmaya Mission (USA), Kalol (USA), IIT Pavai (Mumbai), Bharatiya Vidya Bhuvan (Mumbai), St. Xavier’s College (Mumbai), University of Mumbai, Sophia College (Mumbai) and many more.